guruc-134/React-Pokedex/README.md

 <hr>

-## check out the gh-pages branch for the project
+### Note: check out the gh-pages branch for the project
 <hr>